 Character names are a strange aspect of the novel, one E.M.
 Forster neglected to cover.
 They are so important, so central to a reader’s experience with a book, and yet so often attended to at the last moment, if at all.
 From personal experience, character names often adhere early on in a draft, and it is only with an immense conscious effort that an author is able to pry the original handle away from its jealous owner.
 They run the gamut from the naturalistic and seemingly inconsequential (Patrick Melrose, Joseph Marlowe) to artificial and significant (Oedipa Maas, Thomas Gradgrind); from the subtle (India Bridge) to the obvious (Stephen Dedalus, Becky Sharp, Mr. Merdle); from the very good (Atticus Finch, Veruca Salt) to the very bad (Purity Tyler).

 Good names often don’t matter all that much to the reading experience, but bad ones can be not only annoying but counterproductive and unilluminating.
 Desperate Characters by Paula Fox is one of my favorite novels, but the surname “Bentwood” for Otto and Sophie—as Jonathan Franzen touches on in his thoughtful foreword—is awkward and doesn’t land.
-It doesn’t speak to Sophie’s preternatural, almost neurasthenic sensitivity—the last thing you imagine her as is anything like a solid piece of wood—nor does it seem to suggest anything true about the Bentwood’s strained marriage, which is in addled disarray, but is not bent.
+It doesn’t speak to Sophie’s preternatural, almost neurasthenic sensitivity—the last thing you imagine her as is anything as solid as a piece of wood—nor does it seem to suggest anything true about the Bentwood’s strained marriage, which is in addled disarray, but is not bent.
 More importantly, it feels forced.
 You can hear the author coming up with it, and this precious quality does not serve the book, although Desperate Characters is great enough to weather this minor storm.

-An ideal name, to me, conveys as much as possible about the character, while landing on this side of formulaic or self-consciousness.
+An ideal name, to me, conveys as much as possible about the character, while landing on this side of formulaic or self-conscious.
 It sounds plausible and real, but somehow resonates at a frequency that, at every appearance of the name, alerts the reader to important things about the character that it may take the entire novel to fully reveal.
 There are many examples of this, but the novel I’ll examine here, Edith Wharton’s The House of Mirth, offers a masterclass in the art of character naming.

 Let’s start with the protagonist, Lily Bart.
 Consider this name as compared to the aforementioned Becky Sharp, from William Makepeace Thackeray’s Vanity Fair.
 “Becky” doesn’t tell us much about the character, other than perhaps in its lower class frisson.
 “Sharp” tells us everything we need to know about the character: the novel’s heroine is dangerous, a scheming cheat, and smarter than the procession of vain, dopey aristocrats and society wannabes who populate this teeming novel.
 In a sense, it’s the perfect name for her, as she is a fairly one-dimensional character, if still wonderful and exciting.
 She changes a bit through the book, becomes more forgiving by the end, but Sharp more or less sums it up.